10 tips for traveling on a budget during retirement.

 Airfare and lodging rates fluctuate based on demand, meaning you’ll likely pay less if you avoid traveling during peak tourist season.
 Instead of Disney World in July or Times Square in December, think Europe in the spring or New Orleans in the fall.
 Not only will travel costs be lower, crowds will be thinner and lines for major attractions will be shorter.

-Check websites like Kayak and Google Flights for deals on flights, cruises, hotels and rental cars.
-Consider using rental-by-owner websites like Airbnb or VRBO for lodging options, or look into traveling with a tour group to bundle costs.
+Check websites like Kayak link opens in a new window and Google Flights link opens in a new window for deals on flights, cruises, hotels and rental cars.
+Consider using rental-by-owner websites like Airbnb link opens in a new window or VRBO link opens in a new window for lodging options, or look into traveling with a tour group to bundle costs.

 If you’re flying to your destination, research public transportation options versus car rentals before you leave home.
 Large cities like New York, Chicago and San Francisco sell daily, weekly and even monthly passes that may offer a more affordable option.
 Or, forgo the pricey airfare by choosing a travel destination that’s within driving distance.